-FUNDING AREAS: Health (Pediatric, Lyme Disease, & Mental Health), Education, Arts & Culture, NYC Community, Veterans
+FUNDING AREAS: Health, Education, Arts & Culture, NYC Community, Veterans

-OVERVIEW: Steve and his wife Alexandra have given away more than a quarter of a billion dollars over the last decade, a good portion of which has gone to NYC area hospitals, and the Robin Hood Foundation, where he is on the board.
+OVERVIEW: Steven Cohen and his wife Alexandra conduct their philanthropy through the Steven and Alexandra Cohen Foundation.
+They have given away more than a quarter of a billion dollars over the last decade, a good portion of which has gone to NYC area hospitals, and the Robin Hood Foundation, where he is on the board.
 He was fined over a billion dollars for failing to prevent insider trading, but this does not seem to have slowed down his giving.

 HEALTH: Most of the Cohens’ donations tend to be large sums to area hospitals, and the primary focus is generally on pediatric care.
-The Long Island Jewish Medical and North Shore University Hospital has received tens of millions to expand pediatric care, and the Morgan Stanley Children's Hospital at the NY Presbyterian Cornell Weill Medical Center has received $50 million.
+The Long Island Jewish Medical and North Shore University Hospital have received tens of millions to expand pediatric care, and the Morgan Stanley Children's Hospital has received $50 million.
 They also gave $17 million to help create the Steven and Alexandra Cohen Veterans Center for the Study of Post-Traumatic Stress and Traumatic Brain Injury at NYU Langone Medical Center.
-In late 2015, the couple gave $6.5 million to Lyme disease research, the largest amount ever donated according to the Bay Area Lyme Foundation, as well as $75 million to New York-Presbyterian Hospital in order to build a wing dedicated to newborns and their mothers.
+In late 2015, the couple gave $6.5 million to the Bay Area Lyme Foundation, the organization’s largest ever donation, as well as $75 million to New York-Presbyterian Hospital in order to build a wing dedicated to newborns and their mothers.